 Rebuilding the power boards isn't too hard.
 Just test all the semiconductors and change what is broken, change the capacitors on the board, reflow the sockets, and replace the connectors if necessary.
 Sometimes you run into parts availability problems.
 For a number of the power boards, there is room for larger rectifiers on the other side.
 If you can't find the 3-5 amp rectifiers, you may have to use 30 amp replacements, so you'd have to mount those on the other side of the board, and you likely won't need to add any heat sinks.
 In some cases, you will have regulators putting out too much power.
 In some cases, that is a design flaw or from using a different part than what was called for.
 Sometimes, you can jumper over the nearby resistor to reduce the voltage.
 There is also a pot to adjust the high voltage output line.
 While that should be around 190 volts for the plasma displays, you may want to use a little less to help save the displays (they don't make them anymore).
 On the power feeding the MPU board, you don't want that to be much over 5 volts.
-If it is 5.2 volts, that is one thing, since there is voltage loss in the wiring, but if it is putting out 5.6 volts or more, that can be a problem.
+If it is 5.2 volts, that is one thing, since there is voltage loss in the wiring, but it can be a problem if it is putting out 5.6 volts or more.
 If that is too high, it can damage the MPU board or other boards such as the sound board.

 There are 2 categories of pinball machines, electromagnetic and sold-state.
 The EM machines use motors and relays for everything.
 Most of the problems on those are related to bad connections or misadjusted switches/relays, though you will find broken parts on occasion.
 You don't want to adjust every switch, just the ones that are obviously messed up and those tested as not working.
 There are parts that routinely wear out such as the plunger tip, the rubber rings, the flipper shoes, etc. There is a scoring motor on the EM machines.
 On rare occasions, the cam will break where it attaches to the motor.
 That will be a problem since you can't get the cam anymore.
 If you run into that, you will need to hack a solution.
 There are stepping units that should be disassembled, cleaned, and lubricated.
 The same goes with the score reels.

-On bulbs, it is a good idea to change all the bulbs at once.
+It is a good idea to change all the bulbs at once.
 You really don't want to tear back into the machine anytime soon when the others blow.
-If they use #44 bulbs, you may do better to replace them all with #46 bulbs.
+If they use #44 bulbs, you may do better to replace them all with #47 bulbs.
 They are slightly dimmer, operate cooler, and use less power.
-That help reduce melting parts on the playfield, and with solid-state machines, that can help the driver transistors last longer.
+That helps reduce melting parts on the playfield, and with solid-state machines, that can help the driver transistors last longer.
 If there are still bulbs that don't work, the next place to check would be the sockets themselves.
 You can often wiggle the bulb or rotate the socket where it is riveted if that is the case.
 If you still have bulbs that are out, then check the switches that are driving them (on an EM machine), or check the light driver board on a solid-state machine.
 The first thing to do if you suspect the light board is to inspect the plugs.
 Replace the connectors if you need to.
 Then make sure the connectors have good solder connections.
 So reheat all the solder joints to the connectors.
 Then test all the transistors, particularly the ones that schematics suggest are involved, replacing them as needed.
 Now, if a whole group of lights is involved, you sometimes need to change the chips feeding the transistors.

 On plasma displays.
 If they are not working or have weird issues, there are several things to try.
 Inspect the "glass" part.
 If there is a hole, signs of a leak, or burned digits, there is no way to fix the display.
 Just keep the board for parts.
-If there is no obvious problems, then check the components.
+If there are no obvious problems, then check the components.
 Check the transistors and the values of the resistors.
 Once you change those driving the digits involved, it may be the IC if it still doesn't work.
 Of course, if none of the displays work, it could be a problem on the MPU board, or rarely, all the displays are indeed bad.
-If you cannot fix the displays, there are luckily some LED retrofit kits.
+If you cannot fix the displays, there are LED retrofit kits.
 Depending on the machine and the upgrade kit, you may be able to change just the affected displays or maybe not.
 If you must change them all, you can remove the fuse to the 190v power rail, since you won't need it.
 If you upgrade the displays to LED ones, certainly keep the plasma displays, particularly the working ones, since you may need them for another machine.

 On arcade monitors, if they don't come up, you should rebuild the deflection and high voltage boards.
 Clean and reflow the connectors as with everything else.
 Change all the capacitors if they don't appear to have been changed.
 Check the fuses and semiconductors, replace what's needed, and install the correct fuse values.
 For some machines, if you change the capacitors, then you should also change the flyback transformer if the original is still installed.
 They may have cracks or other issues, and restoring the original voltages may damage them.
 So on the machines known to have this issue, replace the flyback when you rebuild it.
 If you find that your display changes size after the monitor warms up, that is likely the high voltage rectifier.
 If you have unusual color shifts, that could be short in the CRT.
 In that case, change the CRT if you can find one.
 There are also some hacks that some try such as building a power supply just for the filament to mitigate the short.
 But then, things are not original.